 At the end of a relationship, it is necessary for you and your ex-partner to divide up your assets and financial resources.
 Time limits do apply so it is important to start this process as soon as possible

 If you have reached an financial agreement after the divorce as to how your assets are to be divided, it is vital that you formally document the agreement in the form of Consent Orders or as a Binding Financial Agreement (BFA).
 This is to prevent people from changing their mind or failing to follow through with what was originally agreed.
+To find out more about the difference between a Binding Financial Agreement and a Consent Order, you can read about it here.
 Having your property settlement formally documented also has the benefit of no Stamp Duty being incurred in any transfer of property, which could save you thousands of dollars.

 Our property settlement solicitors can advise you as to the appropriate form that your agreement should take and draft the agreement for you at a competitive price.